Updated May 11, 2023

-- We need to provide any column value as ColumnA or use any expression with IN operator in the query of WHERE clause.
+- We must provide any column value as ColumnA or use any expression with IN operator in the WHERE clause query.

-- In the IN operator list, we need to differentiate the values with a comma (,).
+- We must differentiate the values in the IN operator list with a comma (,).

-- We can provide any subquery statement using the SELECT clause in MySQL with IN keyword together to filter the values from other tables and run the statement to get the required set of result rows from the table.
+- You can provide any subquery statement that uses the SELECT clause in MySQL with the IN keyword to filter the values from other tables, and then run the statement to get the required set of result rows from the table.

-- The result of IN operator will be 1 if the column value or the subquery expression result value matches any values present in the list of values.
-If it does not match then, the result of IN operator will be 0.
+- The result of IN operator will be one of the column values or the subquery expression result value matches any values in the list.
+If it does not match, then the result of IN operator will be 0.

-As per the above syntax, MySQL IN operator provides us an equal value in the arguments.
-To use the IN Keyword it is combined with WHERE clause together.
-When this happens, the query executed only affects the records whose values are matched with the list of values available in the IN Keyword.
+As per the above syntax, MySQL IN operator provides an equal argument value.
+Use the IN Keyword; We combine it with the WHERE clause.
+When this happens, the query executed only affects the records whose values match the list of values in the IN Keyword.
 IN keyword in MySQL helps to minimize the use of the OR clause.

-Suppose we have all the constant values in the list, then in MySQL following operational steps are carried:
+Suppose we have all the constant values in the list; in MySQL, we perform the following operational steps:

-- Firstly, it examines if the values are of the same data type as of the ColumnA or not.
-Also, evaluation is done for expression or subquery results.
+- Firstly, it examines whether the values are the same data type as the column.
+Also, we evaluate the expression or subquery results.

-- Next, the values are sorted in a proper sequence.
+- Next, we sort the values in a proper sequence.

-- Then, the value is searched based on the Binary Search Algorithm, which allows the SQL statement query using IN operator with a list of constant values to execute very speedily.
+- Then, the SQL statement searches for the value based on the Binary Search Algorithm, which enables the query using the IN operator with a list of constant values to execute quickly.

-Let us now discuss the IN operator using some examples and learn the code to write the SQL query for it.
+Let us discuss the IN operator using examples and learn the code to write the SQL query.

-We are using tables named ‘Customers’ and ‘Employees’.
+We named the tables ‘Customers’ and ‘Employees’ and are currently using them.
 Below is the SQL statement using IN operator in the Customers table.